 Asset Quality Score

-Having large numbers of these kinds of assets suggests a credit union could have to use capital to cover losses, cutting down on its equity buffer.
-Many of those assets are also likely to be in non-accrual status and thus aren't earning interest for the credit union, resulting in depressed earnings and potentially more risk of a failure in the future.
+Having lots of these kinds of assets could eventually force a credit union to use capital to absorb losses, reducing its cushion of equity.
+It also means that there are likely to be many assets that are in non-accrual status and thus aren't earning money, resulting in depressed earnings and potentially more risk of a future failure.

-On Bankrate's asset quality test, CBC scored 40 out of a possible 40 points, exceeding the national average of 38.15 points.
+On Bankrate's test of asset quality, CBC scored 40 out of a possible 40 points, beating the national average of 38.09 points.

-A below-average ratio of problem assets of 6.00 percent in our test was potentially indicative of superior financial strength compared to other credit unions.
+CBC's ratio of troubled assets was 0.00 percent in our test, less than the national average and suggestive of superior financial strength compared to other credit unions.